enriquepablo/peer/_sources/users.txt

 User profile
 ------------

-The identified user can follow the link labelled with her name, to edit her user profile.
-In the presented form, she can change her email and her password, and can also enter a first and a last name.
+The identified user can follow the link labelled with her username, to view her user profile.
+In that page she will see a list of her domains and entities, and a user's menu with a few links:

+ * `Add domain` will take her to a form that she can use to add new domains.
+ * `Add entity` will take her to a form that she can use to add new entities.
+ * `Personal information` will take her to a form where she can change her email and her password, and can also enter a first and a last name.
 Her full name is a combination of her first and last names.
+ * `Change password` will take her to a form that will allow her to change her password.
+In this form she will be required to enter her old password, and (twice) her new password.
+If the old password is correct, and the new password is identical both times she enters it, her password will be updated.
+ * `Invite friend` will take her to a form that will allow her to invite people to sign up at the Terena PEER site.
+In this form she has to enter the email address of the person she wants to invite, and can also edit the email's body text offered by default.
+Clicking on "send invitation" will immediately send an email to the given address.

+In this

 Authorization
 -------------